parichit/Data_Centric_KMeans/README.md

 ### Contact Details

-For help with compiling/running, or reporting issues-please let us know at parishar@iu.edu.
+For help with compiling/running, or reporting issues-please let us know at parishar[at]iu[dot]edu.
 We would be happy to help you out.